TELECOMNancy/tn-report/template_typ/main.typ

 #set page(numbering: "1")

 = Introduction
+// Do not write your text in this document, but in the document dedicated
 #v(50pt)
 #include "chapters/01_introduction.typ"
 #pagebreak()
 #pagebreak()

 = Présentation de l'entreprise
+// Do not write your text in this document, but in the document dedicated
 #v(50pt)
 #include "chapters/02_company.typ"

 #pagebreak()

 = Présentation de la tâche effectuée
+// Do not write your text in this document, but in the document dedicated
 #v(50pt)
 #include "chapters/03_taskDone.typ"

 #pagebreak()

 = Réflexion
+// Do not write your text in this document, but in the document dedicated
+#v(50pt)
+#include "chapters/04_reflexion.typ"

 == Premier sujet
+// Do not write your text in this document, but in the document dedicated
+#v(50pt)
+#include "chapters/04_reflexion_01.typ"

 == Deuxième sujet
+// Do not write your text in this document, but in the document dedicated
+#v(50pt)
+#include "chapters/04_reflexion_02.typ"

 #pagebreak()
 = Conclusion
+#v(50pt)
+// Do not write your text in this document, but in the document dedicated
+#include "chapters/05_conclusion.typ"

 #set heading(numbering: none)
 #pagebreak()